Insights from Lean

 - Look to see how to shorten the cycle time (time from idea concept to customer consumption)

 - Be wary of improvements achieved by focusing on one area—they could adversely affect other areas—that is, one must look at optimizing the whole, not one section

-- a problem may occur well before where the problem is observed
+- Be aware that the source of a problem may occur well before where the problem is observed